YoobieRE/uplay-install-reverse/Readme.md

 # uplay_install.manifest reverse engineering

-It seems no one has reverse engineering the Ubisoft Connect/UPlay API, and I have a feeling the `uplay_install.manifest` file is the first step.
+It seems no one has reverse engineered the Ubisoft Connect/UPlay API, and I have a feeling the `uplay_install.manifest` file is the first step.

 ## Manifest file structure